uutils/uutils.github.io/content/blog/2025-02-extending.md

 ### GSoC 2024 Participation

-This year, as part of our ongoing commitment to enhancing and expanding Rust-based tools, we had the privilege of mentoring three students during Google Summer of Code (GSoC) 2024.
+In 2024, we had the pleasure of mentoring three students during Google Summer of Code (GSoC).
 Their work exemplifies the project's momentum and showcases the contributions of the next generation of developers:

 1. **Sreehari Prasad** worked on improving the support of Rust CCoreutils.
 His focus was on making uutils compatible with the GNU coreutils test suite.
 Sreehari resolved most of the failing tests for the `cp`, `mv`, and `ls` utilities and significantly enhanced compatibility.